radiantearth/stac-spec/extensions/eo/README.md

 **eo:bands**: In STAC versions 0.9.x and prior, `eo:bands` could only be used by an Asset putting the the Band Object definitions in an Item Properties and referencing these via array index. **Starting with STAC 1.0.0-beta.1, an Asset may only have an `eo:bands` array containing Band Object entities.** Since `eo:bands` definitions in Item Properties can no longer be referenced by array index from an Asset, their primary use now is only to advertise a set of bands that may be available in some of the Assets in this Item, which may be aggregated into Collection `summaries` object.

 **eo:cloud_cover**: Estimate of cloud cover as a percentage (0-100) of the entire scene.
 If not available, the field should not be provided.
-Generally, this value should be used in Item Properties rather than Item Assets, as an Item from an electro-optical source is a single snapshot of the Earth, so the cloud cover value would apply to all assets.
+Generally, this value should be used in Item Properties rather than in an Item Asset, as an Item from an electro-optical source is a single snapshot of the Earth, so the cloud cover value would apply to all assets.

 ### Band Object